Coffee Cupping: How to Professionally Taste Coffee at Home?

 Theory over, time for action!
 Choose your favorite brewing method.

-Remember, water is key in cupping.
-Go back to the article: Water β the hidden ingredient of coffee.
+Remember, water is key.
+Check out: Water β the hidden ingredient of coffee.